 - Minimise my car use/bike to work more

 In reality, they’re more specific than that- but you get the gist of them.
-There are many areas in your life that you can make goals that will help you achieve financial independence in the long term:
+There are many areas in your life where you can make goals that will help you achieve financial independence in the long term:

-3. Follow the steps to Financial independence
+3. Follow the steps to Financial Independence

 There are really only four steps to financial independence if you step back and look at the big picture.

 - Calculate your FI number

 That’s it- four steps.
 It might seem oversimplified to break financial independence down to just four steps, but I believe that’s all it really takes.
 Earn, Save, Invest.